dirkagterhuis/spotify-export/README.md

 # To do
 - [ ] Spotify-app
-  - [ ] store state of fileType selection in sessionstorage or pass it back to client, now it goes back to default after redirect
+  - [ ] store state of fileType selection in sessionstorage or pass it back to client, now it goes back to default after redirect: set it upon submit, upon load check if it's in session storage and set it if it is
-  - [ ] add track uri (retrieved from spotify api) to csv
   - [ ] Clean up the text in the .html
     - [ ] vermeld: nothing is stored, nothing is tracked
     - [ ] remove unused html stuff from old github.io site